Colonoscopy: What to Know

 If your doctor recommends you have a colonoscopy, don’t worry.
 You may think it’s going to be a terrible procedure, but it won’t be.
 Most likely you won’t even be awake to remember it.
 (Most people consider the preparation for the procedure to be the worst part.)

-Colonoscopies are also used to prevent colorectal cancer, usually starting at age 45.
+Colonoscopies are also used to prevent colorectal cancer, and it is recommended that you start having them at age 45.
 During a colonoscopy abnormal growths, called polyps, can be removed before they transform into cancers.

 What Do I Do Before Exam?